acma82/Custom_Print/PyLO.md

 It writes a list into a **CSV** file and it returns the path where the file was saved.
 The path needs to be specified as it is.
 Do<span style="color:red"> <strong>NOT</strong> </span>
 use tilda(~) or $HOME for quick access to the path, it could cause error.
-The extension can be omitted or not.
+The extension can be omitted.
 If the file_path is not provided then it will create the file in the current path under the name **CSV_List.csv**.
 The file_path is assumed that it will contain the name of the file as well.